Maburidi/maburidi.github.io/_posts/2023-03-10-paper_accepted.markdown

 # to disable this page, simply set published: false or delete this file
 #published: false
 ---
-Excited to share that my paper "CLOT: Contrastive Learning-Driven and Optimal Transport-Based Training for Simultaneous Clustering", to the 2023 IEEE International Conference on Image Processing, [IEEE ICIP 2023](https://2023.ieeeicip.org/) conference in Kuala Lumpur!
+Excited to share that my paper "Genetic Variant Detection Over Generations: Sparsity-Constrained Optimization Using Block-Coordinate Descent" to the IEEE International Symposium on Medical Measurements and Applications [IEEE MeMeA 2023](https://memea2023.ieee-ims.org/) in Korea!